Mission

 IAMHRF grows into an established, membership-based network

-The International Alliance of Mental Health Research Funders, which was founded and is managed by GBF, formalises its governance structure and adopts a membership-based model.
+The International Alliance of Mental Health Research Funders, which was founded and managed by GBF, formalises its governance structure and adopts a membership-based model.
 Over 20 governmental, philanthropic, charitable and industry research funders join the network and collaborate on key projects through working groups.

 GBF and Bell Let’s Talk unveil a $10 million partnership